La Porte, California: History

+Rabbit Creek House

+Rabbit Creek Hotel - Rabbit Creek House was built in 1852 by Eli S. Lester.
+This was the first building in Rabbit Creek.
+The Rabbit Creek House had a Hotel, trading post and two barns for horses.
+Busy during the Gold Rush, the site of the Rabbit Creek Hotel is a California Historical Landmark No. 213 at the north corner of Main Street and Church Streets.

+Civil War era

+During the first year of the Civil War some residents wanted to show support for the Rebellion.
+They raised a Palmetto Flag near Dockery's Saloon which was described in one source as "A piece of white cotton cloth, ornamented with a charcoal sketch of a palmetto tree and black snake."
+Soon after it was raised the banner was removed.
+The local militia known as the Sierra Greys would joined the 1st California Infantry and later became company F. On July 4, 1862, the people of the town celebrate the departure of their men to the east by raising a unique American flag with red, white and blue stripes.

 Howland Flat and Poker Flat

 About 12 mi outside La Porte, via the Port Wine Ridge Road in adjacent Sierra County, lies the remains of the former gold mining town of Howland Flat.

 Also on Port Wine Ridge Road, and southwest of Mount Fillmore, the ghost town of Grass Flat is located.
 It is the site of extensive gold rush hydraulic mining, with a dramatic and barren landscape still remaining.

 The ghost town of Poker Flat is located on the Poker Flat OHV trail in the Plumas National Forest.
 The last-standing structure of Poker Flat, the 1886 Scott House, stood until the winter of 2014–15, when it collapsed.